- Course type: Self-paced

 MTLE English as a Second Language (Grades K-12) Exam Information

-The MTLE English as a Second Language (Grades K-12) exam is a content-area exam administered to licensed Minnesota educators seeking certification in this area.
+The MTLE English as a Second Language (Grades K-12) exam is a computer-based test (CBT) administered to licensed Minnesota educators seeking certification in this area.
 The exam consists of two subtests; one or both subtests can be taken in one session.

 - Question Type: Multiple-choice